pybalt/bank-backend-system/README.md

 # bank-backend-system
 This is my first solo project.
-This project is about backend and resumes all my knowledge about backend.
+This project is about backend and resumes all my current knowledge.

 I'm going to make a digital bank.
 The app will going to be used for loans, check movements, see your cards, the bank will have several branchs, employee and customers.